Couch vs. Sofa: What’s the Difference?

 Couch vs. Sofa: What Are the Differences?

-In terms of their history, both terms come from varied origins that can refer to an upholstered bench where we can sit or lie down.
+In terms of their history, both terms come from varied origins and can refer to an upholstered bench where we can sit or lie down.
 The biggest difference between the two is the sofa's presence of arms.
 Other notable distinctions include the functions, sizes, and seating capacities.